-1. In a discussion of SAT scores, someone comments: "Because only a minority of high school students take the test, the scores overestimate the ability of typical high school seniors.
-The mean SAT mathematics score is about 519, but I think that if all seniors took the test, the mean score would be no more than 450."
-To verify his claim, you gave the test to a SRS of 500 seniors from California.
-These students had an average score of $\bar{x} = 461$.
-Is this enough evidence against the claim that the mean for all California seniors is no more than 450?
-Use a level of significance equal to $\alpha = 0.01$.
+1. ETS, the company that administers the SAT exam, reports that the mean SAT mathematics score is 519.
+But some people think that this score overestimates the ability of typical high school seniors because only those who plan to attend college take the SAT.
+To check if this is true, a test was given to a SRS of 500 seniors from California.
+These students had an average score of $\bar{x} = 504$.
+Is this enough evidence to say that the mean for all California seniors is lower than 519?
+Use a level of significance equal to $\alpha = 0.05$.
 (Assume that $\sigma = 100$).

-2. Do middle-aged male executives have different average blood pressure than the general popula- tion?
+2. Do middle-aged male executives have different average blood pressure than the general population?
 The national Center for Health Statistics reports that the mean systolic blood pressure for males 35 to 44 years of age is 128 and the standard deviation in this population is 15.
-The medical director of a company looks at the medical records of 72 company executives in this age group and finds that the mean systolic blood pressure is this sample is $\bar{x} = 126.07$.
+The medical director of a company looks at the medical records of 72 company executives in this age group and finds that the mean systolic blood pressure in this sample is $\bar{x} = 126.07$.
 Is this enough evidence that executive blood pressures differ from the national average?
 Use $\alpha = 0.05$.